-10. Specify the Physical Disk Type: You must use the -DISK_TYPE option (abbreviation -DT) with the -CONVERT_21 option.
-This is necessary because FIX_DISK must create the DBS file and the RMA on the first partition.
+Specify the Physical Disk Type: You must use the -DISK_TYPE option (abbreviation -DT) with the -CONVERT_21 option.
+This is necessary because FIX_DISK must create the DBS file and the RMA on the head zero partition of a spindle that supports Dynamic Badspot Handling.
+(See page 6-18.)
 The amount of disk space FIX_DISK uses for these files depends on the disk type.
-(See Table 5-2 in Chapter 5.)